Rapid Access Chest Pain Clinic

-Our private Rapid Access Chest Pain Clinic (RACPC) is entirely consultant-delivered and unique in Dorset and Hampshire.
+Our Private Rapid Access Chest Pain Clinic (RACPC) is entirely consultant-delivered and unique in Dorset.

 Our RACPC provides a quick and early specialist cardiology assessment for patients with new onset of exertional chest pain thought likely to be angina, and for patients not currently under a cardiologist who have known ischaemic heart disease and worsening symptoms, who need urgent assessment.